PhilT/arch_installer/README.md

 ## Usage

-I need SSH keys for access to my github and bitbucket repos.
+I need SSH keys for access to my github repos.
 For testing I have a Windows host and VirtualBox VM guest.

 Boot an Arch Linux Live CD (https://www.archlinux.org/download/) and run the following commands: